adi-cohen/part2/README.md

 in our code the problem is finding shortest path in matrix, and return the path with the cost of the nodes in the shortest path.

+to solve this problem, we used 4 algorethms.

 ### ALGORITHMS

 * **Best first search** - a search algorithm which explores a graph by expanding the most promising node chosen according to a specified rule.